grafana/loki/docs/sources/send-data/k6/_index.md

 ---
-title: k6 load testing
+title: Using k6 for load testing
+menuTitle:  k6 load testing
-description: k6 Loki extension load testing
+description: Using the k6 Loki extension for load testing.
+aliases:
+- ../clients/k6/
-weight: 90
+weight:  900
 ---

-# k6 load testing
+# Using k6 for load testing

 Grafana [k6](https://k6.io) is a modern load-testing tool.
 Its clean and approachable scripting [API](https://k6.io/docs/javascript-api/)